 WHAT SHAPE PASTA SHOULD I USE?

 Shape really doesn’t matter.
 I used red lentil penne pasta here but use whatever shape you find or like!
+I actually like this recipe with linguine or another long strand noodle too.
+If I’m not making this lemon spinach feta pasta with it, I’ll use it for this dish instead.

 Just make sure to heed the cooking time of the package as different shape pasta has different cooking time.